How To Clean Smoke Damage On Walls And Ceilings

 - Steps to take to clean smoke damage off ceilings

-Protective Gear You Will Need to Clean Smoke Damage and Be Safe
+Protective Gear to Effectively Clean Smoke Damage and Remain Safe

-You should also ensure you have goggles over your eyes and a mask over your mouth and nose – this is absolutely vital and no cleaning work should be undertaken until this step has been completed.
+You should also wear goggles and a mask over your mouth and nose – this is absolutely vital and no cleaning work should be undertaken until this step has been completed.
+You may also want to consider wearing a hard hat if the structure of the building is somewhat compromised, but please ensure the building is safe to begin clean-up in this instance.

 Common Cleaning Materials Used As Smoke Damage Removers